owntone/owntone-server/docs/building.md

 sudo make install
 ```

-Note: if for some reason you've installed the avahi port, you need to
+Note: if for some reason you've installed the `avahi` port, you need to
 add `--without-avahi` to configure above.

-Edit `/usr/local/etc/owntone.conf` and change the `uid` to a nice
+Edit `/usr/local/etc/owntone.conf` and change the `uid` to a proper
-system daemon (eg: unknown), and run the following:
+system daemon (eg: unknown), and run the following commands:

 ```bash
 sudo mkdir -p /usr/local/var/run